-You can also use the Bernoulli equation calculator to determine the volumetric and mass flow rate of your fluid.
+You can also use the Bernoulli equation calculator to determine your fluid's volumetric and mass flow rate.
 A flow rate describes how many cubic meters (in the case of volumetric flow rate) or how many kilograms (in the case of mass flow rate) flow through one point on the streamline during one hour.

 In order to calculate the flow rate, you need to know the area of the cross-section the fluid is flowing through.
 As you will typically use pipes, all you need to know is the diameter of such a pipe.
 Then, you can calculate the volumetric flow rate with the use of the following formula:

-- is the volumetric flow rate in m³/h,
+- is the volumetric flow rate in m³/h;

-- is the pipe diameter in meters,
+- is the pipe diameter in meters; and

 Incompressible and compressible fluids